 Discover rich and essential African American history at this free Smithsonian museum on the National Mall.

 The Smithsonian National Museum of African American History and Culture (NMAAHC) is located at 14th Street and Constitution Avenue NW on the National Mall.
 The four-level museum opened on Sept.
 24, 2016, becoming the only national museum solely dedicated to the documentation of African American life, history and culture.
 This Smithsonian Institution museum is an architectural marvel that features numerous interactive exhibits.

-The museum is currently open Wednesday through Sunday from 11 a.m. – 4 p.m.
+The museum is currently open Tuesday - Sunday from 10:00 a.m. - 5:30 p.m., and 12:00 p.m.-5:30 p.m. on Mondays.
+On Mondays that are observed as Federal Holidays, the museum opens at 10:00 a.m.
 The easiest way to get there is via Metrorail or the DC Circulator.
 The closest Metro stop is Federal Triangle on the Blue, Orange and Silver lines.
 The DC Circulator’s National Mall route is your best bus option, and it will be easy to continue your exploration of the National Mall afterwards.
 The facility is handicap-accessible.